Constantine the Christian

 Christianity also got its social structure right.
 Not only did they appeal to the vital lower middle classes, but they also provided what we might call social services – support for widows and orphans, and for unmarried ladies who were always a problem in Roman society.
 The Christian built up an extremely effective network of bishops: a bishop was not just a holy man, but very much a practical organiser who would organise his flock; and once Constantine had recruited them to the services of the state, they soon provided an alternative, and indeed additional support for the municipal authorities.

 But one of the biggest recruiting methods of all was, ironically, persecution and martyrdom.
 The Christians were in many ways like today’s Greens who pursue often exaggerated beliefs with a grain of truth at the centre by means of dangerous and often semi-legal stunts.
 The Romans were the most tolerant of all people and the Christians had to work hard to get themselves persecuted, and there is a considerable literature on the laws under which they were persecuted.
 After all, right at the very beginning Pontius Pilate famously washed his hands of any responsibility for the death of Jesus: he simply wanted to prevent a riot, and it was not until the middle of the 3rd century that some emperors actively persecuted the Christians.
-Throughout there was an underlying feeling that persecuting the Christians was wrong, or if not wrong, then counter-productive.
-(Click here for details of the individual persecutions).
+Throughout there was an underlying feeling that persecuting the Christians was not quite right, and was perhaps even counter-productive.

 The privileges given to Christianity

-But he did however give Christians certain privileges which were the root of their future success.
-This can be considered under three headings.
+More importantly he gave the Christians privileges which were the root of their future success.
+These can be considered under three headings.
 Perhaps most important was that in 321, bequests to the church were specifically legalised.
 This proved very influential as it meant that the church soon became very rich – there were numerous widows or unmarried virgins who vied to leave their money and property to the church.
 Leaving your property to the church was a one-way process.
 The property went in but it never came out again and so fairly rapidly, the church became very rich.

 Secondly, Christians, or at least Christian priests were granted exemption from civic duties.
-By the fourth century, civic duties were becoming extremely onerous: magistrates were expected to keep the city tidy and to maintain the defences, which had become a heavy tax, but Constantine relieved priests from civic duties, and the accompanying taxation.
+By the fourth century, civic duties were becoming extremely onerous: magistrates were expected to keep the city tidy and to maintain the defences, andthis had become a heavy tax, but Constantine relieved priests from civic duties, and the accompanying taxation.
 Indeed, already by 320, we find Constantine legislating against rich pagans who claimed to be priests in order to escape their civic duties.
-Bishops even took on a judicial role when Constantine enacted that in a lawsuit either party might seek to transfer the case to the Bishop’s jurisdiction and that the bishop’ s judgement should be inappelate elaborate (J 91)
+Bishops even took on a judicial role when Constantine enacted that in a lawsuit either party might seek to transfer the case to the Bishop’s jurisdiction and that there would be no appeal from the bishop’s judgement.

 And thirdly, the church’s role in charity was enhanced.
-One of the big benefits of Christianity had long been that it developed a system of looking after widows and children they had become a sort of social services.
-They began to play the role of the social services today and introduced a sort of welfare state: Constantine approved and made annual grants of corn and foodstuffs for the use of widows, the poor – and the clergy.
+One of the big benefits of Christianity had long been that it developed a system of looking after widows and children and had become a sort of social service, a welfare state.
+Constantine approved and made annual grants of corn and foodstuffs for the use of widows, the poor – and the clergy.
 Augustus’s marriage laws, which penalised celibacy and encouraged people to marry and produce children were also repealed.
 Gladiatorial shows were apparently banished – though they evidently continued for at least another couple of hundred years.
 And Sunday was adopted as a day of rest: already, it appears Augustus had adopted a seven day week, but it would appear that one of Constantine’s more enduring pieces of legislation was that Sunday began generally to be accepted as the day of rest.

 Heretics and Councils